Accessibility statement

 Preparatory reading for MSc Safety Critical Systems Engineering

-Your first module is Foundations of System Safety Engineering (FSSE).
-Your course leaders will send out preparatory materials for this module on Monday 18 September 2023 via the Yorkshare VLE (Virtual Learning Environment).
+On Friday 13th September 2024, we will send out preparatory materials for the FSSE module via the Yorkshare VLE (Virtual Learning Environment).
 It is essential that you work through these materials before teaching starts.

 Advice about computers